 Jerry Maguire comes to mind in lining up the title character’s epiphany that he loves his family at the end of the film.
 What better time to show this than at the most family-based, celebratory holiday of the year?
 The Tidwells celebrate by watching their patriarch, Rod, nearly kill himself while completing a game-winning pass.
 This scary moment brings his life and Maguire's into focus.
 Jerry then runs home to his wife on Christmas Eve to utter his famous "You complete me" line and win her back.

 The finale of Edward Scissorhands takes place at Christmas.
-In a fable that explains why it snows in an oceanfront Florida town, it’s only appropriate that a block of ice appears so that Edward can create snow in the Boggs’ backyard.
-The neighbors are dressed for the holiday in contrast to their newfound animosity towards this artistic stranger, and their gossiping nature exiles him back up to his castle where he can create white Christmases for years to come.
+In a fable that explains why it snows in an oceanfront town in Florida, it’s only appropriate that a block of ice appears so that Edward can create snow in the Boggs’ backyard.
+The neighbors are dressed for the holiday in contrast to their newfound animosity towards this artistic stranger.
+Their gossipy nature exiles him back up to his castle where he can create white Christmases for years to come.

 Children’s films love to end at Christmas because it is the highlight of a kid’s year.
 Films can provide that colorful, joyful, magical feeling that reminds everyone what Christmas is like from a child’s point of view.
 Because of this, the happiest part of the movie tends to end at the happiest time of the year.

 Jumanji is a good example of using Christmas to show a happily ever after.
 We see Alan and Sarah grown again after getting the chance to live their lives over again once the game resets their fates.
 In some brief exposition, we learn that the shoe factory is still running, Alan is close with his parents who are still alive, and they prevent Judy and Peter’s parents from taking their fateful trip.
 All of this is highlighted in the final scene that takes place at the Parrish house which is no longer the stuffy or torn to pieces mansion but a festive, happy home made possible by their do-over.